 Step 1: Detect infostealer malware early

 Many infostealers operate undetected for weeks or months.
-Recognizing the signs of infection early can stop an attack before it escalates.
+Early recognition of infection signs can stop an attack before it escalates.

 Step 2: Implement strong security measures